OracleCPS/OSC-SVC_OIC/README.md

   ![](images/CloudSolutionHubs.png)

-# Importing OSC-SCV Integration Flows to OIC Workshop
+# Getting Started with the OSC-SCV Integration Flows to OIC Workshop

 ### Introduction